Uploading Your Own Content to ClassVR

 Adding tags for custom 360 images

-Once the required tags have been added, you can add the image to your playlist.
+Once the relevant tags have been added, you can add the image to your playlist.

 Once this is in your playlist, you can either save the playlist to your library, or send the image to the headsets using the following icons in the Playlist toolbar: